lborgman/mm4i/README.md

 ### Undo/Redo (edit history)
 There is undo/redo for the mindmap you are editing.
 However it is visual.
-It is not bound to keyboard Ctrl-Z as you are used too.
+It is not bound to the keyboard shortcut Ctrl-Z as you may be used to.
 Click on the clock symbol in the lower left corner to see the edit history panel.

 ##### Linear/tree style for edit history